jnguyen143/piecemealapp/docs/database.md

 ### User-Saved Ingredients
 #### Add Ingredient
-`add_ingredient(user_id: str, ingredient_info: dict) -> bool` - Adds the specified ingredient to the user's list of saved ingredients.
+`add_ingredient(user_id: str, ingredient_info: dict, liked: bool = True) -> bool` - Adds the specified ingredient to the user's list of saved ingredients.

 If the user already has the ingredient saved, this function has no effect.

 Args
 - `user_id (str)`: The ID of the target user.
 - `ingredient_info (dict)`: The info for the target ingredient.
 The format for this argument is specified in the [`add_ingredient_info()`](#add-ingredient-info) section.
 If the specified ingredient does not exist in the global ingredient table, this function will add it to the table.
+- `liked (bool)`: Whether the user likes the ingredient.
+This value is optional and is true by default.

 Returns